 Educators have the opportunity to help students develop empathy through gaming and imagine how they’d like to be treated, talk through scenarios in gaming and in their personal lives, and discuss how they would do something differently (or have wanted to be treated differently), then practice those skills.
 Technology doesn’t impede our ability to build relationships; conversely, with regard to gaming in the classroom, it can serve to further bolster them.
 We know that human connection can be powerful in many settings and environments.
 Gaming is no exception, Zimmerman concludes.

-Therefore, those who can make connections and foster collaboration in globally distributed teams, who are capable of relating to, empathise with, and inspire their peers.
+Therefore, those who can make connections and foster collaboration in globally distributed teams, who are capable of relating to, empathize with, and inspire their peers.
 And that valuing of so-called “soft skills” in the workplace is far from a trend that’s unique to Microsoft.
-Because more companies are demanding this, universities are also pivoting towards offering “mission based” degrees.
-In other words, you enrol in order to explore how to solve a problem rather than to “become” something.
+Because more companies are demanding this, universities are also pivoting towards offering “mission-based” degrees.
+In other words, you enroll in order to explore how to solve a problem rather than to “become” something.

 Stephane Cloatre, Minecraft Global Mentor who works in partnership with Microsoft, says that this flexibility also allows the platform to evolve and incorporate emerging technologies as they become more prevalent for students.
 Mixed Reality, which is a big focus for Microsoft’s own strategy, is a prime example of this.

-Rami adds that students and teachers ask all the time about when immersive functionality will be rolled out on the platform, but for Cloatre, the pieces are in place for that to happen, since Minecraft is pretty much a 3D design platform already.
-It is easy to see how that could actually become quite an exciting avenue in future, as immersive tech becomes pervasive it will require lot of fresh talent and skilled professionals to develop the ecosystem to its full potential.
+Rami adds that students and teachers ask all the time about when immersive functionality will be rolled out on the platform, but for Cloatre, the pieces are in place for that to happen since Minecraft is pretty much a 3D design platform already.
+It is easy to see how that could actually become quite an exciting avenue in the future.
+As immersive tech becomes pervasive, it will require a lot of fresh talent and skilled professionals to develop the ecosystem to its full potential.